Camden, Maine B & B Rooms, Rates & Reservations

 Goodwyfe Mary stood at this window and watched the ships sail into the harbor.
 This same view awaits you in Mary’s 1790 primitive room with king four poster bed and fireplace with enchanting reading corner.
 Private necessary room (combination tub / shower)

 Captain Pendleton Chamber evokes the memory of the 1800’s sea captain who inhabited this chamber where he enjoyed the picturesque Penobscot Bay view.
-This room enjoys a handmade queen thistle bed and game corner.
-Private necessary room (combination claw foot soaking tub / shower).
+This room enjoys a handmade queen thistle bed.
+Private necessary room, also with a view of the Bay. (combination claw foot soaking tub / shower).